Broken Toe and Metatarsal Fracture: symptoms & treatment options

 Most metatarsal fractures will heal without surgery, using conservative methods.
 A walking cast/boot or protective footwear may be prescribed to keep the bones in a stable position while they heal.
 Taping or strapping may also be used for added stability and support.

-Metatarsal fractures that are displaced or which have a large gap between the bones may need to be surgically put back in place.
+In the case of a displaced fracture where there is a large gap between the bones, it may need to be surgically put back in place.
 Screws, pins, and/or plates hold the fracture together as they heal.
-Most metatarsal fractures treated with surgery involve a 6 to 8 week recovery period in a walking cast/boot.
+Most displaced fractures treated with surgery involve a six- to eight-week recovery period in a walking cast or boot.

 It is important to note that there is an area of the fifth metatarsal, which is notorious for non-healing.
-This fracture, also called a "Jones Fracture," may require surgery due to the low blood supply to this particular area of the 5th metatarsal.
-The bones are fixed with a screw to hold in place while they heal.
-Typical recovery for a Jones fracture includes a cast and non-weight bearing for eight to ten weeks.
+This fracture, also called a "Jones Fracture," may require surgery due to the low blood supply to this particular area of the fifth metatarsal.

 Why UFAI is your Best Choice for Foot and Ankle Care